composed-validations/composed-validations/README.md

 (when the validation fails).

 Right now we don't provide any async validators out of the box because I couldn't find any general ones that worth to be built-in.
-But it's pretty easy to implement your own, check the (creating async validators)[] section for more info on that.
+But it's pretty easy to implement your own, check the [Creating asynchronous validators](#creating-asynchronous-validators) section for more info on that.

 The point here is just to have you know about validators may return a `Promise` instead of raising the error right away.